purencool/search/README.md

 #### Contributors
-Thanks to [sielver](https://github.com/sielver) for fixing the Namespacing issue
+Thanks to [sielver](https://github.com/sielver) for fixing the Namespaces issue